TofuBytesDEV/Module-Documentation/Modifying the Campaign.md

 <h3>Example</h3>

-This code will update the planet `Utao` to `activeStatus = true`, `campaignType = 2` defend, `true` reset progress, end time on Wednesday, June 5, 2024 12:00:00 AM, `2` faction, and threshold of 500000
+This code will update the planet `Utao` to `activeStatus = true`, `campaignType = 2` defend, `true` reset progress, end time on Wednesday, June 5, 2024 12:00:00 AM, `2` faction, and campaign threshold of 500,000.

 ```Lua
 local campaignModule = require(17541574273)